 ABOUT THE NPCO

-Palm Court Orchestras were popular in the 1920′s and 30′s for playing light instrumental music in an intimate setting.
-The New Palm Court Orchestra (NPCO) injects this seductive format with a fresh and modern vitality.
+Palm Court Orchestras were popular in the 1920′s and 30′s for playing light instrumental music in intimate settings.
+The New Palm Court Orchestra injects this format with a fresh and modern vitality.
 Their performances showcase music of Australian composers, bridge classical, jazz and world influences and feature improvisation in almost every work.
 With this freedom, the NPCO provides a portal for anyone to engage and enjoy live, contemporary instrumental music.

-The NPCO has enjoyed collaborations with renowned guest soloists including multi Grammy Award winning cellist Eugene Friesen (USA), Australian guitarist Doug de Vries, and Melbourne premiere vocal ensemble The Consort of Melbourne, and have enjoyed stand out performances at Deakin Edge, Federation Square, the Melbourne Recital Centre Salon, Sydney Opera House’s Utzon Room, and The Great Hall in Canberra.
+The NPCO is renowned for high quality partnerships, enjoying collaborations with guest soloists including multi Grammy Award winning cellist Eugene Friesen (USA), Australian guitarist Doug de Vries, premiere vocal ensemble The Consort of Melbourne and countertenor Maximilian Riebl with standout performances at the Melbourne Recital Centre, Sydney Opera House, Spring 1883 and the Virgin Australia Melbourne Fashion Festival.

 The NPCO have two studio albums, Landscapes for a Mind’s Eye (2011) and Between the Lines (2015) available online here.